alberti42/tmux-fzf-links/README.md

 - **Flexible Open Commands**: Configure your favorite editor, browser, or custom command to open links.
 - **Dynamic Logging**: Output logs to tmux messages and/or a file, with adjustable verbosity.
 - **Colorized Links**: Enhance readability with colorized links, using `$LS_COLORS` for files and directories.
-- **Facebook-Picker-like Behavior**: By pressing META-ENTER, instead of executing the configured actions, the selected items are copied to tmux buffer and your system's clipboard.
+- **Clipboard support**: By pressing META-ENTER, the selected items are copied to tmux buffer and your system's clipboard, instead of executing the configured actions.

 ---